dlewis-irse/react-to-rabbit/ProjectTracker.md

 - [ ] Add configuration validation to ensure correct settings at startup.
 - [ ] Implement a handler for `testRequest` in the backend.
 - [ ] Route the `testRequest` to the appropriate handler in the backend.
+- [ ] Refactor the WebSocket server to publish requests to RabbitMQ instead of directly invoking handlers.
+- [ ] Update the WebSocket server to listen for responses from RabbitMQ and relay them to the React client.
+- [ ] Remove direct coupling between the WebSocket server and `testRequestHandler.js`.

 ## Worker Service Developer Tasks